 Maria glanced between them.
 “If you speak so cryptically like that, I won’t be able to understand you, my dears.”

 “Sorry about that, Captain.
 Anyway, I think I’m going to go for a walk.”
-Ley rose to her feet, yawning and rolling her neck before excusing herself from the room.
+Ley rose to her feet, yawning and rolling her neck before exiting the room.

 “Captain, I mean this with the most tender of intentions but,” Morandi drew afterwards, running his hand down his face.
 “You really must stop discovering people in boxes.”